What's new in SQL Server Reporting Services (SSRS)

 Custom Parameters Pane: You can now customize the parameters pane.
 Using the design surface in Report Builder, you can drag a parameter to a specific column and row in the parameters pane.
 You can add and remove columns to change the layout of the pane.
 For more information, see Customize the Parameters Pane in a Report (Report Builder).

 High DPI Support: Report Builder supports High DPI (Dots Per Inch) scaling and devices.
-For more information on High DPI, see the following:
+For more information on High DPI, see the following sources:

 More questions?
 Try asking the Reporting Services forum